jrigassio/corona-creatives/README.md

 To format your text, images, or links to any content, you can write it in markdown.
 If it looks good here, [dillinger.io](https://dillinger.io), it'll look good on the site.

-Here's a markdown tutorial:
+Here's a markdown cheatsheet: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

 If you edit your page on [dillinger](https://dillinger.io), you can directly download your finished file there!
-When you're good to go: click Export As -> Markdown
+When you're good to go: click `Export As -> Markdown`

 ## Step 2: Publishing